 What do you call a cow with no legs?
 Ground beef.
 What do you call a giant white and brown spotted fiberglass cow with four giant fiberglass legs?
 Bessie the Cow.
 At least, that’s what they do in Janesville, Wisconsin.
+Because this Janesville Cow is an udderly fun road trip stop who has been a-moo-sing visitors since 1966!

-Photos of Bessie the Cow:
+Photos of Bessie the Cow in Janesville, Wisconsin:

 I even tried my hand at milking the cattle…too bad I didn’t have a big enough glass!
 Oh well, maybe I will find one for next time.